victoryuchenna/AWS-EC2-Chaos-Engineering/README.md

 # Chaos Engineering for Resources in an AZ
 ## Introduction
-the following workshop will walk you through the process of creating a chaos experiment to test your resources in a given Availability Zone.
+The following workshop will walk you through the process of creating a chaos experiment to test your resources in a given Availability Zone.
 We will explore some of the way an AZ can fail an test the resiliency of your architecture.

 ## Goals: